dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/update-related-data.md

 ### Update the instructor Create page

-Update the instructor Create page model and Razor page with code similar to the Edit page:
+Update the Instructor Create page model and Razor page with code similar to the Edit page:

 [!code-csharp[](intro/samples/cu30/Pages/Instructors/Create.cshtml.cs)]